AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 tool|No|What deduplication tool to use.
 Default is "fastuniq".
 Supported options:<br>- "fastuniq" : use fastuniq tool.<br>- "fastq-dupaway": use our memory-efficient deduplication tool "fastq-dupaway".<br>- "skip" : do not perform deduplication step. tool_path|No|Path to tool executable.
 Use if your tool is not available via PATH.
 If this option is not set, package will try to search for executable location using the `shutil.which()` function with the name of tool provided in previous option. cpus|No| int > 0.
 Number of tasks to run simultaneously for deduplication step.
-If not set, the "global" value will be used. params|No|Sub-config with parameters to be passed to deduplication tool(s).
+If not set, the "global" value will be used. tool_params|No|Sub-config with parameters to be passed to deduplication tool(s).
 Supported fields:<br>- "memlimit": int in range [500, 10240].
 Supported by fastq-dupaway tool.
 Memory limit in megabytes for every call of fastq-dupaway to use.

 #### trim stage subconfig: